 Other than reducing and/or eliminating consumption of toxic foods and drinks as to not deplete crucial nutrients, here are the most critical aspects to ensure optimal nutrition and health:

 1. Eat whole, fresh foods of as many different natural colors as possible, particularly green, red, yellow and orange, blue and purple, white (not bleached) and brown.
 The colors contain different essential nutrients.
-To put it simply, the body thrives within the rainbow!
-How vibrant and colorful can your meals be, naturally?
-Check here for examples and more info.
+To put it simply, the body thrives from the full spectrum of the rainbow!
+How vibrant and colorful can your meals be, NATURALLY, meaning not from artificial dyes made from chemicals?

 3. Use sea salt or Himalayan salt rather than processed table salts.
 Salt is vital for the kidneys and energy levels, supplying crucial electrolytes, so daily consumption is necessary.
-We might as well use salt that has a wide array of essential minerals rather than processed salt that is bleached, stripped of all of its minerals, and has many toxic additives.
+We might as well use salt that has a wide array of essential minerals rather than processed salt that is bleached, stripped of all of its minerals, and has aluminum derivatives, bleaching and anti-caking agents, and a long list of other synthetic and/or toxic additives.

 4. Eat or drink a fermented food everyday to balance gut health, which is crucial for mood—90% of serotonin and 50% of our dopamine live in the gut!
 Gut health is fundamental to overall health, including the immune system, heart, respiratory system, and the brain.
-Check here for examples of fermented foods and easy ways to make them yourself.
-Adding a fermented drink into your morning routine can easily make this a habit and offers extra health benefits when consumed on an empty stomach.
+Adding a fermented drink into your morning routine can easily make this a habit and offers extra health benefits when consumed on an empty stomach, so more of the probiotics reach the GI tract.
+Otherwise, eat and drink probiotic foods with healthy fats (mono- and polyunsaturated fats) to aid probiotic survival.

 Stress, gluten, sugar, processed foods, dairy products, and alcohol can throw off gut health.
 Antibiotics do as well, so beware!
 Do your best to reduce intake of these foods and drugs, and if you consume any of them, then definitely give your gut extra love!